b-alramlawi/realtime-chat/README.md

-# MERN Chat App
+# Realtime Chat App 🚀

 ## Project Description

-**MERN Chat App** is a real-time messaging application built using the MERN stack, featuring Socket.io for seamless communication.
+**Realtime Chat App** is a real-time messaging application built using the MERN stack, featuring Socket.io for seamless communication.
 This application allows users to engage in instant messaging, creating chat rooms for various topics, and exchanging messages in real-time.
-The MERN Chat App is designed to provide a simple and intuitive platform for users to connect and communicate effortlessly.
+The Realtime Chat App is designed to provide a simple and intuitive platform for users to connect and communicate effortlessly.

 ## Available Scripts